PoojaShres/Phone-Mart/phoneStore/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

- PROJECT DESCRIPTION:
+ ### `Project Description`

 This project is a small-scale website to buy various types of cell phones.
 The application does not use any databases to load the data but just the data.js file, which contains all the information that is loaded in this application.
 The project uses react-router dom to navigate between pages.
 The state of the app is maintened with Context.
 Most of the CSS Styling is done with styled-components which is a  CSS in JS pattern.
 This project uses not only Css stylesheets but inline styling to style some elements and component styling for Buttons.The homepage slideshow uses the custom react-slideshow image.Font Awesome is also used here for some logos.